Cops: Thieves targeted Miracle Mile shoppers

 On Jan.
 31 the pair broke a window of a 2017 Acura in a lot on Hillside Avenue in Garden City Park and took a Louis Vuitton handbag worth $2,600, police said.

-Detectives arrested the defendants Wednesday in East Elmhurst.
+Detectives took the defendants into custody Wednesday in East Elmhurst.
 Police did not say how they tied them to the alleged crimes.

 Comments